bayareala8s/training/non-technical/leadership/README.md

 ### Problem Solving and Decision Making:
 1. **Tell me about a time when you had to troubleshoot a major system outage.
 What steps did you take to resolve the issue?**

-Certainly!
 Here’s a structured example response to the question about troubleshooting a major system outage:

 ---